fanbox

 • WebGL-accelerated xterm 6.0.0 terminal emulator

-• Toggleable WebGL rendering switch (Settings panel)
+• Toggleable WebGL rendering switch with DOM fallback

 • Skin/theme switching preserves terminal state